shabiel/PSN-4-513/README.md

 ```

 You need to edit 4, 5, 6 in order for the system to run.
 In order to edit, you
 need the key `PSN PPS COORD`.

+If you are not starting from the first file, and are transitioning after a
+specific NDF patch,  one, you need to edit the site parameters
+(field `PPS-N Install Version`) to put in the corresponding version of the PPS
+DAT file in order for the next update to be done properly.
+For example, if you
+last installed `PSN\*4.0\*555`, you need to change `PPS-N Install Version` to 7.
+THIS STEP IS REALLY IMPORTANT TO PREVENT DATA CORRUPTION.
+THERE ARE NO OTHER
+CHECKS THAT GET PERFORMED.

+If you are not planning to download the files from a remote server, you do not
+need to edit 5 and 6.
+This will be the case if you get the files directly from
+First DataBank and you deposit them directly on your server.

 Here's the config after the edits:

 ```
 Pharmacy Product System-National(PPS-N) Site Parameters